Applied Part 6. Selection of Shadow Specifications

 Practice

-3. Change the false escalation penalty weight from 0.4 to 0.8, recalculate scorebook.json, and record the shift in capstone/README.md. *Expected: in capstone/README.md one line is recorded: "with doubled false escalation penalty, candidate <id> moved from keep to quarantine"; the same line indicates which formula component became dominant under the new weight.*
+0.4to0.8, recomputescorebook.json, and record the shift incapstone/README.md. *Expectation:capstone/README.mdcontains one line "with doubled false escalation penalty the candidate<id>moved fromkeeptoquarantine"; the same line indicates which formula component became dominant in the new weight.*

 Review Questions

-1. How does a shadow specification differ from a full requirement, and why can it not replace one?
+- How does a shadow specification differ from a full-fledged requirement, and why can't it be substituted for one?

-3. How can you tell that a heuristic has become operational folklore?
+QWEN.mdhave a review period? - How do you understand that a heuristic has become operational folklore?